rushitvarmag/Unredact-Information/readme.md

 How the Project is Organized
 Here’s how the files and folders are set up:

-bash
-Copy code
 Unredactor_Project/
 ├── data/
-│   └── unredactor.tsv          # Training and validation dataset
+│   └── unredactor.tsv
 ├── results/
-│   └── evaluation_metrics.txt  # Saves evaluation metrics after validation
+│   └── evaluation_metrics.txt
 ├── tests/
-│   └── test_unredactor.py      # Unit tests for different parts of the project
+│   └── test_unredactor.py
-├── unredactor.py               # Main program file
+├── unredactor.py
-├── test.tsv                    # Test data for predictions
+├── test.tsv
-├── submission.tsv              # Final output file with predicted names
+├── submission.tsv
-├── requirements.txt            # List of Python libraries we need
+├── requirements.txt
-└── README.md                   # This file explains the project
+└── README.md

-What Each File Does
-unredactor.py: The main Python script that does everything – preprocessing, training, evaluating, and predicting. data/unredactor.tsv: The dataset used for training and validation. test.tsv: Input test file where names are redacted. submission.tsv: The output file with the predicted names. results/evaluation_metrics.txt: Stores the results of model evaluation (e.g., precision, recall, F1-score). requirements.txt: Lists the Python libraries needed to run the code.
-How to Set Up and Run
+Set Up and Run
 Step 1: Install Python Libraries
 Before running the project, you need to install some Python libraries.
 You can do this by running:

-bash
-Copy code
 pip install -r requirements.txt
 Step 2: Preprocess the Data
 This step cleans up the dataset and gets it ready for training.

-bash
-Copy code
 python unredactor.py --mode preprocess
 Step 3: Train the Model
 This step trains the model using the training data from unredactor.tsv.
 It will save the model and vectorizer for later use.

-bash
-Copy code
 python unredactor.py --mode train
 Step 4: Evaluate the Model
 This step tests how well the model performs on the validation data.
 It generates evaluation metrics like precision, recall, and F1-score.

-bash
-Copy code
 python unredactor.py --mode evaluate
 Step 5: Predict Redacted Names
 This step uses the trained model to predict names for the test.tsv file.
 The results will be saved in submission.tsv.

-bash
-Copy code
 python unredactor.py --mode predict --input test.tsv --output submission.tsv
 Expected Outputs
 Evaluation Results: